OMR Premier Miton Responsible UK Equity Pn

 Child labour exclusion

-Find funds that have policies in place to ensure they do not invest in companies that employ children.
+Has policies to avoid companies that employ children.
 Meeting Peoples' Basic Needs

 Healthcare / medical theme